Misterwives · Kevin Morby

 Join us for an unforgettable night following the Sound Mind Music Festival for Mental Health.
 We’ll keep the party going at our exclusive afterparty benefit show at Elsewhere in support of the Sound Mind Center - a pioneering music and wellness center dedicated to crafting transformative healing experiences through music and sound.

-DJ White Shadow, who produced Lady Gaga’s “Born This Way” and “Artpop” and also worked on the film “A Star is Born," will keep us dancing late into the night while we join together to support the mental health community.
+Along with a special performance from Jenny Kern, DJ White Shadow, who produced Lady Gaga’s “Born This Way” and “Artpop” and also worked on the film “A Star is Born," will keep us dancing late into the night while we join together to support the mental health community.

 Panels